webplatform/docs-wpd/Infrastructure/architecture/Reports_to_review_status/index.md

 [[File:201502-Firefox-Network-settings.png]]

-To learn how to configure your web browser to use SSH as a SOCKS proxy, you can view the [http://lifehacker.com/237227/geek-to-live--encrypt-your-web-browsing-session-with-an-ssh-socks-proxy fully detailed article published on LifeHacker]
+To learn how to configure your web browser to use SSH as a SOCKS proxy, you can view the [https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding#Dynamic_Port_Forwarding SSH Port forwarding help pages on '''help.ubuntu.com''']

+Alternately, you can add to your '''~/.ssh/config''' file the following line within the appropriate ''''Host''' block.

+ ### WPD Staging
+ Host staging.wpdn
+   Hostname salt.webplatformstaging.org
+   ProxyCommand none
+   DynamicForward 1081
+ Host *.staging.wpdn
+   ProxyCommand ssh -e @ -o StrictHostKeyChecking=no -a -W %h:%p staging.wpdn

+'''Note'' this block is an example of what you can use to have a '''DynamicForward''' automatically installed.
+This block might be outdated, make sure you always keep your configuration based on what the salt master gives you at connection time as this block might be outdated.